magicleap/developer-portal-docs/docs/guides/native/getting-started/command-line-workflow.md

 - All build.py scripts by default build both release and debug apps.
 If you only wish to build debug apps use `--config debug`.
 If you wish to build release apps `--config release`.
 - Make sure that that `app_framework` and apps are built for the same config (debug vs release).

+Python build scripts are available for the C-API samples as well as the application framework upon which they are built.
+To run a full clean build using any of the build scripts you can use the following command:

 <Tabs groupId="operating-systems">
   <TabItem value="win" label="Windows">